By Eric Johnson

 D) All of the above are true

-3. According to Mormonism, what is an important factor to gain the atonement–much different than what is taught in biblical Christianity?
+3. According to Mormonism, what is an important factor for a person to receive the benefits of the atonement?

 A) Grace alone

 C) Complete obedience to go with grace and faith